CardinalKit/CardinalKit-SMART-on-FHIR/README.md

 # SMART-on-FHIR Provider Dashboard for CardinalKit

+> [!IMPORTANT]
+> The CardinalKit SMART-on-FHIR Dashboard has moved to https://github.com/StanfordSpezi/SpeziSMARTonFHIR.
+The version in this repository is archived.

 A SMART-on-FHIR dashboard application built in React that can be launched from within an Electronic Health Record system, designed to be used with [CardinalKit](https://cardinalkit.org/) patient-facing mobile apps.

 Check out the <a href="https://www.youtube.com/watch?v=CGj_X79yk-o">demo video</a>.